FollyMaddy/RetroPie-Share/00-databases-00/sorted_info_creation/0XXX/readme.md

 90º.ini seems ok

 classich.ini :
-nstarfox and mchess, which are not detected automatically, need to be added. taddams, tbtoads, tinday, tmchammer and tnmarebc are tiger handheld and are in tigerh.ini and can be removed from classich.
+~nstarfox and mchess, which are not detected automatically, need to be added.~ Fixed ~taddams, tbtoads, tinday, tmchammer and tnmarebc are tiger handheld and are in tigerh.ini and can be removed from classich.~ Fixed
-(I have added commands to remove above tiger drivers but that doesn't seem to work so I still need to do this manually) For now classich.ini is after adding and removing still the same as older versions.
+~(I have added commands to remove above tiger drivers but that doesn't seem to work so I still need to do this manually)~ fixed
+~For now classich.ini is after adding and removing still the same as older versions.~ epo_tetr and gigapets need to be added for detection (screen is raster !)

 good.ini seems ok